ikelaiah/argparser-fp/README.md

 - **PowerShell split quirk (Windows)**
   - PowerShell may split `-finput.txt` into two tokens: `-finput` and `.txt`.
 The parser reattaches `.txt` for string options so the value becomes `input.txt`.

+- **Single dash and negative numbers**
+  - A single dash token `-` is preserved as a positional token (commonly used to mean stdin).
+Numeric tokens that start with `-` such as `-1` are treated as positional values unless an option matching that token exists.

+  Examples:

+  - Read from stdin: mytool - input.txt   # '-' preserved as a positional (stdin)
+  - Negative numeric positional: mytool process -1  # '-1' is a positional value, not an option

 - **Arrays are comma-separated**
   - Use a single token like `--list=a,b,c`.
 If values contain spaces, quote according to your shell.